How to Prepare for a Vacation with Your Dog

 If you make the decision to drive, there are also many things to think about.
 You should plan out your route carefully, but don’t forget to be flexible, so plan for excursions and stops that are not on route.
 Having said that, do not stop too much, otherwise, your pooch won’t be able to relax and get comfortable!
 Bring plenty of supplies for the journey, like freshwater and snacks.

 Before you set off, do not feed your dog too much before or during the trip, as dogs are prone to travel sickness.
 That would not be fun to clean up!
 And, we suggest you take them for a long walk or run before setting off so that they are tuckered out whilst you’re traveling.

 If you’re worried about them settling for the journey you could try using a non-drowsy natural doggy calming aid that may help support a relaxed disposition and maintain calmness.
 Look for a blend of ingredients like chamomile, valerian root, and passionflower, which can all help manage stress supporting balanced behavior – ideal for when your pooch is a nervous traveler!
 Remember, always source supplements from a reputable and ethical pet brand!

 Pack the essentials

 Now that you’ve got the logistics all panned out, it’s time to pack!
-Bring any medication they need, and the everyday necessities.
-Sometimes we humans can cope without home comforts, but our dog friends sometimes need them to cope, which is why it is important to pack their favorite toys.
+Bring any medication they need and the everyday necessities.
+Sometimes we humans can cope without home comforts, but our dog friends can feel a bit stressed without theirs, which is why it is important to pack their favorite toys.

-The most important thing to make sure of is your dog’s happiness – are they going to be comfortable?
+The most important thing to be sure of is your dog’s happiness – are they going to be comfortable?
 Are they healthy?
 Are you prepared to be flexible in your plans?
 If you can answer yes to all these, great!
 Go and make wonderful memories with your beloved best friend!